- Informal name change

-- Marriage, Divorce, and Adoption
+- Marriage, divorce, and adoption

 Marriage, divorce, and adoption can all lead to documents that can be used to effectuate a name change, but, in most cases, without all the requirements and expense of a formal name change petition.
 After a marriage, a certified copy of the marriage certificate can be used to change a spouse’s surname on documents.
-At any time during the pendancy of a divorce action, or after the final divorce decree is issued, a spouse can elect to resume a prior surname with a simple request to the court, called a Praecipe, and payment of a small fee.
+At any time during the pendency of a divorce action, or after the final divorce decree is issued, a spouse can elect to resume a prior surname with a simple request to the court, called a praecipe, and payment of a small fee.
 In an adoption proceeding, a name change can be requested in the adoption petition.
 If granted, the name change order is typically part of the final adoption decree.

 If you have one of these documents, you can skip down to the “Changing Documents” section for links to common documents used in name changes.

-- Formal Name Change
+- Formal name change